-Tone mapping is related to human contrast sensitivity as it tries to preserve the perception of HDR content after remapping to a low-luminance display [RWPD05].
-Many tone-mapping operators adopt existing CSFs such as Daly's [Dal92] or Barten's [Bar92].
+or Barten's [Bar92].
 As a proof-of-concept application, we apply our practical CSF model to Mantiuk's operator [MDK08], which relies on Daly's CSF to estimate contrast sensitivity.
-This is one of the most widely used tone-mapping operators, and has been ranked by a recent survey as one of the best performing algorithms [EMU17].
+This is one of the most widely used tone-mapping operators, and has

+© 2022 The Author(s) Computer Graphics Forum © 2022 The Eurographics Association and John Wiley & Sons Ltd. been ranked by recent surveys as one of the best performing algorithms [MBDC15, EMU17].
 Additionally, we also apply Barten's CSF model to this tone-mapper to show that our surround-aware CSF is more suitable for this task.
-Figure 8 shows how Barten's model [Bar03] fails to produce good tone mapping results, due to its excessive drop in contrast sensitivity for scenes with dark surround luminance (shown in Figure 6).
-Figure 9 shows the results, compared to the latest implementation of Mantiuk's operator [Man20].
+Figure 10 shows how Barten's model [Bar03] fails to produce good tone mapping results, due to its excessive drop in contrast sensitivity for scenes with dark surround luminance (shown in Figure 7).
+Figure 11 shows the results, compared to the latest implementation of Mantiuk's operator [Man20].
 As discussed in Section 3, for dark surrounding environments our CSF presents a lower sensitivity than Daly's CSF, therefore it preserves contrasts better, resulting in cleaner images with less residual haze.